Are Hardback Books Worth Self-Publishing?

 Today, however, thanks to modern printing technology, books are available in multiple forms – including any combination of ebooks, audiobooks, paperbacks, and hardcovers.
 So, are hardback books worth self-publishing?
 Keep these considerations in mind as you decide whether printing hardback books is right for you.

-Cost of hardback book printing
+Cost of printing hardcover books

-Functionality of hardback vs paperback
+Functionality of hardback books vs paperback books

-The experience, feel, and visual aspect of reading an eBook is drastically different from picking up and reading a hardcover book, or a paperback for that matter, but it provides an easy, convenient way for authors to publish their work.
+The experience, feel, and visual aspect of reading an eBook greatly differs from that of reading a hardcover book.
+Still, it provides an easy, convenient way for authors to publish their work.
 And the best part is that if you self-publish and still want a physical book, you can easily do both.